RasaHQ/rasa/docs/interactive_learning.rst

 Now we type ``2``, because it chose the wrong action, and we get a new prompt asking for the correct one.
-This also shows the probabilities the model has assigned to each of the actions.
+This also shows the probabilities the model has assigned to each of the actions:

 .. code-block:: text